Manpreet1377/ga-learner-dst-repo/Visualization-for-Company-Stakeholders/README.md

+### Project Overview
 Use matplotlib library in python to visualize company stats inn a comprehensive way.
 After completing this project, I got a better understanding of various data visualization techniques.
 In this project, I applied the following concepts:
-Bar plotting
+1. Bar plotting
-Scatter plotting
+2. Scatter plotting
-Kernel Density plotting
+3. Kernel Density plotting
-Subplot operations
+4. Subplot operations
-Axes modifications
+5. Axes modifications

 The following were the major steps involved in the project:
 STEP 1: Visualizing Company's records wrt loan approvals